NightfallRollup/nightfall-phase2ceremony/README.md

     1. On a terminal session, change to the directory `browser`
     2. Issue the command `BACKEND_HOST=[BACKEND_HOST_ADDRESS] ./build.sh`
     4. Upload the contents to S3: `s3cmd sync --no-mime-magic --guess-mime-type build/* s3://nightfall-mpc/website/`
     3. Invalidate Cloudfront cache.
-You need to get the Cloudfront ID (see on AWS console): `aws cloudfront create-invalidation --distribution-id [CLOUDFRONT_ID] --paths "/*";`
+You need to get the Cloudfront ID (see on AWS console): `aws cloudfront create-invalidation --distribution-id [CLOUDFRONT_ID] --paths "/*";`.
+You don't need to do this if it is the first time, this is only necessary when the Frontent app changes;
 10. On the terminal, run the command `./bin/upload-initial-zkeys.sh`.
 You will have to configure your AWS credentials (`$ aws configure`) before running it to guarantee they will be uploaded successfully
+11. The Backend app might take some time to go up.
+One can verify by hitting the `/healthcheck` endpoint.